Oh, thank you for joining me today on the Sean Hannity Show.

 And I would love it if you would subscribe and follow and like everything that you see on there.

-We go into this Thanksgiving holiday and we think a lot about you know blessings or we're praying for renewal in our lives and in the nation.
+And if you have a prayer request, because I know that things have been tough for a lot of people, we go into this Thanksgiving holiday and we think a lot about you know blessings or we're praying for renewal in our lives and in the nation.

-And if you do want prayer for something specific in that that you need renewal for your own self, please just check out She is Called by Him because we do have a place where you can go at our website and leave a prayer request.
+And if you do want prayer for something specific in that you need renewal for your own self, please just check out She is Called by Him because we do have a place where you can go at our website and leave a prayer request.

-So Rose Unplugged here with you today, and I'm really looking forward to today because we have some great guests coming up, a lot of things to talk about.
+And I'm really looking forward to today because we have some great guests coming up, a lot of things to talk about.

-He's going to talk to us about his blockbuster case against BlackRock, and he just filed it today.
+He's going to talk to us about his blockbuster case against BlackRock and he just filed it today.

 So you're getting that news here today.